manni8436/Legend-of-the-Greek-Gods/README.md

 ![GitHub language count](https://img.shields.io/github/languages/count/manni8436/MS1-Project)
 ![GitHub top language](https://img.shields.io/github/languages/top/manni8436/MS1-Project)

-click <a href="https://manni8436.github.io/MS1-Project/">here.</a> for the final version on my project
+click <a href="https://manni8436.github.io/MS1-Project/">here</a> for the final version of my project

 For this Milestone Project we were given a few options to choose from however I decided to create a website about the Greek Gods, which I included pictures, a contacts page and links to different social media platforms.